Table of Contents

 In summary, Veterans' Group Life Insurance (VGLI) offers a valuable option for veterans looking to maintain life insurance coverage after separation.
 With the ability to convert SGLI to VGLI without health screening within 240 days, it provides a safety net for many.
 However, veterans should carefully consider VGLI rates, especially as they age, and compare them with private insurance options to ensure they are making the most cost-effective choice.

-For more information on life insurance options, visit the VA Benefits Hub or check out details on SGLI and the Survivor Benefit Plan.
+For more information on life insurance options, visit the VA Benefits Hub or check out details on SGLI, compare them in our SGLI vs VGLI guide, and review the Survivor Benefit Plan.
 Taking the time to understand your options can lead to better financial security for you and your family.